 - Other related documents: passport and visa for foreigners.

-“Civil status is a joint relation which attaches nationality to the State and specific status of a person in his/her family line, in society and creates his/her rights and obligations.5”
+“Civil status is a joint relation which attaches nationality to the State and specific status of a person in his/her family line, in society and creates his/her rights and obligations.6”

 Last update: 21 March 2017

-- 6. Proclamation (Prakas) No.6375 on Procedure and Conditions for Requesting, Issuing and Using Khmer Identity Cards, dated on 29 July 2015.
-Prakas (Proclamation) No.65 on Amendment to Article 3 of Proclamation (Prakas) No.6375 dated on 29 July 2015, on Procedure and Conditions for Requesting, Issuing and Using Khmer Identity Cards.
+- 7. Prakas No.6375 on Procedure and Conditions for Requesting, Issuing and Using Khmer Identity Cards, dated on 29 July 2015.
+Prakas No.65 on Amendment to Article 3 of Prakas No.6375 dated on 29 July 2015, on Procedure and Conditions for Requesting, Issuing and Using Khmer Identity Cards, dated on 13 January 2016.

-- 7. Proclamation (Prakas) No. 1461 on Formality of Issuing Regular Passports, dated on 28 April 2014.
+- 8. Prakas No.1461 on Formality of Issuing Regular Passports, dated on 28 April 2014.
 Inter-Ministerial Proclamation (Prakas) No. 2574 on Procedure and Formality of Issuing Regular Passports to Cambodian Migrant Workers to Work Overseas Legally, dated on 14 July 2014.